John McGuckin

-John Anthony McGuckin (born 1952) is a British theologian, church historian, Orthodox Christian priest and poet.
+John Anthony McGuckin (born 1952) is a British theologian, church historian, Eastern Orthodox priest, and poet.

 Education

-McGuckin attended Heythrop College from 1970 to 1972, graduated from the University of London with a divinity degree in 1975, a Certificate in Education from the University of Newcastle upon Tyne in 1979, his Ph.D. from Durham University in 1980, and an M.A. in educational studies from the University of Southampton in 1986.
+McGuckin attended Heythrop College from 1970 to 1972, graduated from the University of London with a divinity degree in 1975, a Certificate in Education from Newcastle University in 1979, was awarded a PhD by Durham University in 1980, and a MA in educational studies from the University of Southampton in 1986.

 Professional life and affiliations

-McGuckin was a Reader in Patristic and Byzantine theology at the University of Leeds.
+McGuckin was a Principal Lecturer in Theology at La Sainte Union College of Higher Education in Southampton before moving to the University of Leeds in 1989 where he was Reader in Patristic and Byzantine theology.
 McGuckin was the Nielsen Professor of Early Church History at Union Theological Seminary and Professor of Byzantine Christian Studies at Columbia University in New York City.

 He is an archpriest of the Romanian Orthodox Church and rector of the Orthodox Church in Lytham St. Annes, England.
 He currently serves on the faculty of church history at Oxford University, and is a fellow of the Royal Historical Society of the United Kingdom.

 He has written books on Church Fathers such as Cyril of Alexandria, Gregory of Nazianzus and Origen, among others.
 His work includes New Testament interpretation, patristics, the history of the Byzantine Empire, and Orthodox theology.
 He is a scholar of Eastern Christian history.

 He is a fellow of both the Royal Society of Arts and the Royal Historical Society.
 He is director of the Sophia Institute: International Center for Orthodox Thought and Culture, which has its offices on the Union Seminary campus in Manhattan.
 In 1992 he was given the award of the Brotherhood of Peter Mohyla for his educational services at the Mohyla Academy in the newly independent Ukraine and gave a course of lectures in Patristic theology in the academy buildings after they had been taken back from the possession of the Naval Academy.
 He was awarded the Jeweled Cross of Moldavia and Bukovina by Romanian Patriarch Daniel in 2007 for his services to the church and the academy.
-On 31 January 2014, McGuckin was awarded the Jeweled Cross by Metropolitan Tikhon of Washington for his services to church and academy.
+On 31 January 2014, McGuckin was awarded the second Jeweled Cross by Metropolitan Tikhon of Washington for his services to church and academy.
 On the occasion of his delivering the 31st Annual Schmemann lecture at St. Vladimir's in 2014 he was awarded the Doctorate of Divinity Honoris Causa and in 2015 he received an honorary doctorate from the Andrei Saguna School of Theology at Sibiu's Lucian Blaga University.